 ‘Qui monsieur!’
 She said.

 ‘Good God Bonheur, what in heaven's sake has happened here?
-I heard an obstreperous noise from the hotel that sounded, like a massive bomb!'
+I heard an obstreperous noise from the hotel that rimbombed, like a massive explosion!'
 I iterated.

-‘Qui detective you are correct.
+‘Qui inspector you are correct.
 I am afraid that the cowardly anarchists have struck again!'
 Bonheur replied.

 ‘Qui!
 But more importantly, the criminal was captured!'
 Bonheur averred.

-‘He is at the Prefecture of Police detective’, Bonheur bewrayed.
+‘He is at the Prefecture of Police detective’.

-‘Good, we shall go there forthwith, but I must know were there any clews found?'
-I asked Bonheur.
+‘Good, we shall go there forthwith, but I must know were there any clues found?'

 After examining the crime scene, I noticed the footprints that were left behind by someone fleeing the area and I pointed them to Bonheur, ‘Look there at the soily footprints on the ground!
 They are going in the opposite direction!
 This tells me that the killer had an accomplice Bonheur’.

-‘Qui detective, and I shall have the diligent gendarmes make ichnograms of this valuable clew’, Bonheur pronounced.
+‘Qui inspector and I shall have the diligent gendarmes make ichnograms of this valuable clue’, Bonheur pronounced.

 ‘Mademoiselle Chaumette’, I addressed her.